fuzziqersoftware/cyclone/README.md

 - `write`: Writes datapoints to one or more series.
 Patterns may not be given here.
 If write buffering is used, this call returns before the changes are committed to disk.
 - `find`: Searches for series and directories matching the given patterns.
 In the returned list, items that end with `.*` are subdirectories; all others are individual series.
 - `stats`: Returns current server stats.
+- `serialize_series`: Returns a compressed serialized version of an entire series, for passing to another Cyclone server.
+The data format is specific to Cyclone.
+Returns an empty string on error.
+- `restore_series`: Creates a series from a serialized series returned by the above function.
+If the series already exists and combine_from_existing is given, Cyclone first performs a read of the highest-resolution archive in the existing series, then restores the serialized series, and finally writes the previously-read data into the new series.
+This call bypasses write buffering entirely; if there are buffered writes for the restored series, they may occur after the restore.

 See cyclone_if.thrift for complete descriptions of the parameters and return values for these functions.